Nr Walkerburn, Tweed Valley, Scotland

 good night's sleep too.

 Windlestraw Lodge is a grand Edwardian house with views over the Tweed, around an hour south of Edinburgh.
 With just 5 rooms, it's an intimate and romantic retreat and also very appealing for outdoor types, with golf courses and some of Britain's best fishing and mountain biking nearby.
 Built by mill owner Mr Ballantyne in 1906 for his Austrian wife, the sense of grandeur has not diminished over time, with Austrian carpentry, leaded glass windows and ceiling roses, not to mention the heavenly views.
-The new owners, Julie and Alan, have created a cosy and welcoming atmosphere, with roaring fires, luxury fabrics and lots of personal touches.
+John and Sylvia have created a cosy and welcoming atmosphere, with roaring fires, luxury fabrics and lots of personal touches.

 Reviewed by Laura Dixon